On March 19, 1990, Depeche Mode released one of their most successful albums, Violator.

 Punk rock is all about following your bliss, doing your own thing and being free.

-I don’t know what I was more upset over: that there was a line dance to Personal Jesus or that my punk friend was now someone who cared what others thought and a conformist!
+I don’t know what I was more upset over: that there was a line dance to Personal Jesus or that my punk friend was now someone who cared what others thought, AKA a conformist!

 I’m still in conflict…